williamjameshandley/vimteractive/README.rst

 -----------------------

-This project is very much in an alpha phase, so if you have any issues that arise on your system, feel free to `leave an issue <https://github.com/williamjameshandley/vimteractive/issues/new>`__.

-If you want to add additional interpreters, in many cases, you simply need to add an extra ``I<interpreter name>`` command to ``plugin/vimteractive.vim``.
-Feel free to create a `fork and pull request <https://gist.github.com/Chaser324/ce0505fbed06b947d962>`__ with your proposed changes
+This project is very much in an alpha phase, so if you have any issues that arise on your system, feel free to `leave an issue <https://github.com/williamjameshandley/vimteractive/issues/new>`__ or create a `fork and pull request <https://gist.github.com/Chaser324/ce0505fbed06b947d962>`__ with your proposed changes